lowet84/k8s-config/README.md

 # K8S Config
-Configuration for Kubernetes cluster on bare metal.
+Configuration for Kubernetes cluster on bare metal